masterbaer/neuron-transplantation/README.md

 Note: If the newly transplanted neurons are redundant (from the same model or from very similar models) then the transplantation (obviously) does not improve the performance.

 # Repository Overview
-The main folder (EnsembleFusion) contains helper functions to load data and train neural networks using pytorch.
-The folder "experiments" contains several sanity checks and experiments.
-In the paper, the experiments 6, 7a-d, 8a-b, 9 and 11 and 12 are used.
 In "fusion_methods" the model fusion methods are implemented.
 Among them are Vanilla Averaging, Optimal Transport Fusion (from Singh and Jaggi) and Neuron Transplantation (ours).
 Feel free to simply copy the file neuron_transplantation.py to try it out.

+The folder "experiments" contains several sanity checks and experiments.
+In the paper, the experiments 6, 7a-d, 8a-b, 9 and 11 and 12 are used.

 # Example usage